kyratrades/testing/docs/configuration.md

 FORMAT
 : VOB+smalls

-COMMENTS
-: This is the version recorded by the audience, NOT the pro-shot..

 CAST
 : Brian d\'Arcy James, Christian Borle, Debra Messing, Donna McKechnie, Jeremy Jordan, Katharine McPhee, Leslie Odom Jr, Megan Hilty, Ripley Sobo, Will Chase